influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/introduction/installation_guidelines.md

 For simplicity, ensure that all nodes can reach all other nodes on ports `8086`, `8088`, `8089`, and `8091`.
 If you alter the default ports in the configuration file(s), ensure the configured ports are open between the nodes.

+#### Synchronize time between hosts

+InfluxEnterprise uses hosts' local time in UTC to assign timestamps to data and for coordination purposes.
+Use the Network Time Protocol (NTP) to synchronize time between hosts.

 #### Use SSDs

 Clusters require sustained availability of 1000-2000 IOPS from the attached storage.